Promeos/zillow-clustering-project/README.md

 # Reconstruction in Progress
-I need to perform a complete revamp of this repositry: README, notebooks, function files, and summary notebook.
-I failed to address the __main__ purpose of this project.
-In its current state you'll have to dig to find insights, which is not user-friendly nor professional.
-If you are interested in this project please star it and comeback in a few days.

 ## Zillow Clustering Project
 Using single-unit/single-family residential properties sold in the Southern California area,  predict Zillow's 2017 log error drivers.
 Use KMeans clustering techniques to uncover drivers of log error.